 - Working with individuals and groups

 We accept one student per semester (fall, winter).
-More information:
+We do not currently offer a Child Life internship.

 To learn more about Child Life, please visit the Association for Child Life Professionals at www.childlife.org.